timd/WeWatch/README.markdown

 - lose empty timeslots in the tableview
 - moved throbber to top windpw
 - Gowalla-style watch view
+- implemented persistent local notifications
+- implemented notification cancellation from programme detail view
+- implemented notification cancellation from unwatch action

 ### In progress:
-- simple hack to provide persistent notifications

 ### Todo:

 - cache images
 - add throbber to unwatch action
-- add clock icon to watched programmes and link to unremind
-- refresh RootViewController without hitting API after a 'watch programme'?
-- amend programme image load to cancel if detail view is removed
 - need to check async cancel format [REQUIRES TESTING]
 - clean up display and formatting of multiple friend name [REQUIRES TESTING]
-- amend display of friends names
 - test with more watcher names [Need Frankie to add a test feed that returns more watcher names]
 - update class diagrams